Skip to content

 --strategy Extraction strategy.

 koji test looks for fixture files alongside your schema.
 Place markdown documents in <schema>.fixtures/ and corresponding <name>.expected.json files for ground truth.
-Field-level comparison: numbers and dates are matched semantically, strings case-insensitively, arrays order-insensitively.
+Field-level comparison: numbers and dates are matched semantically, strings case- and punctuation-insensitively (a formatting-only difference like CHARLOTTE, NC vs CHARLOTTE NC or 704-376-9896 vs 704.376.9896 is a match; a content difference still fails), arrays order-insensitively.
 Exit code is 0 on full pass, 1 on any regression.

 Adversarial fixtures (expected: null): a field in the expected JSON that's explicitly set to null (or an empty string / empty list / empty dict) asserts that the model should not extract that field — either because the value isn't in the document or because the document is a trap meant to measure hallucination resistance.
 Both empty → pass ("correctly absent"); expected empty but actual populated → fail ("hallucinated"); expected populated but actual empty → fail ("missing").
 Use this to build a trap corpus of documents where the right answer is "I don't know" and grade models on how often they correctly decline.